 Dual Credit Enrollment Is Rising Statewide

-The number of high school students enrolling in dual credit coursework rose year-over-year for SY 2019–20.
+The number of high school students enrolling in dual credit coursework rose year-over-year for school year 2019–20.
 A total of 69,995 students took at least one dual credit course, which is approximately 36.5% of the total number of students taking early college coursework (N = 191,848) of some kind (also including Advanced Placement and International Baccalaureate courses).
-That total compares to 63,972 students (approximately 34.1% of N = 187,719) in SY 2018–19.
+That total compares to 63,972 students (approximately 34.1% of N = 187,719) in school year 2018–19.

-Notably, dual credit enrollment among Hispanic students rose approximately 15.5% from SY 2018–19 (n = 11,760) to 2019–20 (n = 13,583).
+Notably, dual credit enrollment among Hispanic students rose approximately 15.5% from school year 2018–19 (n = 11,760) to 2019–20 (n = 13,583).
 Enrollment increased year-over-year among White (~7.9%) and Black (~3.2%) students as well.
-We celebrate this steady progress, and hope that more Illinois students are provided the opportunity to benefit from dual credit coursework in the future.
+We celebrate this steady progress and hope that more Illinois students are provided the opportunity to benefit from dual credit coursework in the future.
 Research demonstrates that dual credit students are more likely to earn a high school diploma, enroll in college, hold higher grade point averages, and complete a college degree on time.
-While Illinois has laid promising groundwork in the form of the Dual Credit Quality Act and associated frameworks such as the Model Partnership Agreement for dual credit (which EdSystems helped develop), two recentreports have highlighted the importance and urgency of ensuring these policy frameworks are more comprehensively implemented across the state in ways that will drive equitable outcomes for students.
+While Illinois has laid promising groundwork in the form of the Dual Credit Quality Act and associated frameworks, such as the Model Partnership Agreement for dual credit (which EdSystems helped develop), two recent reports have highlighted the importance and urgency of ensuring these policy frameworks are more comprehensively implemented across the state in ways that will drive equitable outcomes for students.

 Overall Remediation and Remedial Mathematics Enrollments Continue to Decline

-Overall downward trends are driven by reductions in remedial mathematics enrollment.
-Approximately 33.3% (n ≈ 13,933*) of community college enrollees from the class of 2018 took a remedial math course.
-This percentage represents a drop of roughly 8 percentage points from the 41.1% enrollment rate for the class of 2014 (n ≈ 17,367*).
-The five-year decline reflects both implementation of transitional math under the Postsecondary and Workforce Readiness Act and of multiple measures placement policies at community colleges through the leadership of ICCB.
-As transitional math scales statewide through SY 2021–22 and all community colleges implement multiple measures policies, we should see even steeper declines in math remediation rates.
+Reductions in remedial mathematics enrollment drive overall downward trends.
+Approximately 33.3% (n ≈ 13,933*) of community college enrollees from the Class of 2018 took a remedial math course.
+This percentage represents a drop of roughly 8 percentage points from the 41.1% enrollment rate for the Class of 2014 (n ≈ 17,367*).
+The five-year decline reflects both the implementation of transitional math under the Postsecondary and Workforce Readiness Act and of multiple measures placement policies at community colleges through the leadership of ICCB.
+As transitional math scales statewide through school year 2021–22 and all community colleges implement multiple measures policies, we should see even steeper declines in math remediation rates.

-We anticipate a more substantial decline in remedial communications in the future when statewide implementation of transitional English coursework takes hold.
-EdSystems worked with State agencies and secondary and postsecondary stakeholders to develop the course parameters and competencies for these courses, which are being adopted by State agencies in the coming months.
-EdSystems will continue to work with ISBE and ICCB to support pilot implementation of transitional English coursework as well as associated State policy adoption and portability approval processes.
+We anticipate a more substantial decline in remedial communications in the future when the statewide implementation of transitional English coursework takes hold.
+EdSystems worked with state agencies and secondary and postsecondary stakeholders to develop the course parameters and competencies for these courses, which state agencies are adopting in the coming months.
+EdSystems will continue to work with ISBE and ICCB to support the pilot implementation of transitional English coursework and associated policy adoption and portability approval processes.
 Unfortunately, none of the remediation data on the Illinois Report Card is disaggregated by demographic subgroup.
-This must be a priority for the State for the next iteration of the Illinois Report Card so that disparities in remedial enrollment rates among Black, Hispanic, and White students can be spotlighted and addressed.
+This must be a priority for the state for the next iteration of the Illinois Report Card so that disparities in remedial enrollment rates among Black, Hispanic, and White students can be spotlighted and addressed.